 Continuation of 415: focuses on the design, implementation, evaluation of meaningful, challenging integrated curriculum that promotes comprehensive developmental and learning outcomes for diverse young children (pK-3).
 Pre: 415 or consent.
 (Cross-listed as ITE 416)

 Continuation of 415L.
 Co-requisite: 416.
 (Cross-listed as ITE 416L)

-Provides introductory information to individuals new to the field of STEM education.
-Designed to integrate educational theory, pedagogy, content, and practical concerns into teaching practices in the STEM fields.
+integrate educational theory, pedagogy, content, and practical concerns into teaching practices in the STEM fields.
 Repeatable three times, up to 12 credits.